newsletter published by McLellan's Automotive History. Dedicated to

 and other identifying information.

 While researching this article I found a fabulous resource

 for those of you who are restoring a car on the DuPont

-when our company, McLellan's Automotive History, has
+information when our parent company, McLellan's Automotive

 And they go on to say that "These scanned color